wp-plugins/nelio-ab-testing/readme.txt

 * Improved page for listing experiments.
 On the one hand, each experiment has an icon to quickly identify its type.
 On the other hand, statuses are now colorized.
-* Improved metadata management when applying the winning page/post alternative.
+* Improved metadata management when applying the winning page/post alternative
 * Some minor fixes

 = 1.1.2 =